Other auxiliary tags

 {% endfor %}

-Save the macro function to archive.helper
+Save macro functions to archive.helper

 {% macro archive_detail(archive) %}